London shirtmaker acts to comfort Afghan wounded

 Willis’s regular customers include members of the British royal family, several dukes as well as bankers and pop stars.
 U.S. President Barack Obama owns one of her shirts.

-She said she has no difficulties in funding the shirt scheme.
+She said she has no difficulties in funding the shirt project.
 “My well-off customers feel so strongly as well.
-I just send a text and the cheques roll in,” Willis said.
+I just send a text and the checks roll in,” Willis said.

 She has provided several hundred soldiers with high-end cotton shirts - monogrammed, gift-wrapped and with a photograph of the women who make them in Willis’s factory in Gloucester, southwest England.